amikudev/easy-cook-ui-react/github_issues_summary.md

 * Cosmetic issues
     * [Image background does not covers all of the background of the page](https://github.com/amikudev/easy-cook-ui-react/issues/9)
+    * Shadows for cards in the UI. (sidebar + left component, ingredient bar.)
+    * Sidebar should not have 2 sliders in it.

 * Bugs
     * [Add a material UI spinner if no recipes are available initially and recipes are being fetched](https://github.com/amikudev/easy-cook-ui-react/issues/5)
     * [Recipe search section should not be visible till there are no recipes.](https://github.com/amikudev/easy-cook-ui-react/issues/6)